Imperial Blue (film): Festivals and release

 Rest of the world to be announced.

 Production

 Most of the crew of Imperial Blue, at all levels of seniority, were teachers, graduates and students of Kampala Film School, which producer-writer David Cecil founded in 2011 and at which director Dan Moss lectured in 2012–16.
-Ugandan professionals were hired as crew wherever possible, with only 3 foreign crew were flown in.
+Ugandan professionals were hired as crew wherever possible, with only 3 foreign crew flown in.
 The production team offered an Apprenticeship Programme to give aspiring Ugandan film-makers a chance to practice their skills on the set of a film that was relatively well-funded compared to the average Uganda production.
 Imperial Blue was, in this sense, the culmination of the two British film-makers' engagement with the Ugandan film industry, and their attempts to build capacity therein through education and co-production.